deathworlders/online/content/books/deathworlders/chapter-45-we-need-each-other.md

 The inherent problem it faced was that it had no power.
 Not only that, but significant power was arrayed against it to keep things that way.
 Any Builder which so much as interacted with it was likely to be flayed alive and the skin hung behind the Alpha-of-Alpha’s throne.

+The Builders were loyal.
+They shared its sense of injustice.
+But they were grossly outnumbered and viewed with constant suspicion.

-Without other Builders, it could not expect to replace its missing cybernetics.
+They couldn't act, not without appropriate cover... and without other Builders, the former Alpha could not expect to replace its missing cybernetics.
 Without those cybernetics it was crippled, slow, blind and helpless.
 It couldn’t access the Hive’s computer systems, nor put into action any of its plans.

 It *could,* in theory, restore its missing upgrades—or at least, sufficient of them—in any surgical unit on the whole ring.
-But only if something, somehow, distracted the Builders that worked there along with any Eaters that might also be around.
+But only if something, somehow, distracted the Eaters that guarded them.

-It would have to be something enormous.
+Such a distraction would have to be something enormous.
 Something unprecedented.

 ...A stolen swarmship full of Humans would do nicely.